|Getting Started with KillDisk / Disk Layout Overview|

 Once a disk bay layout is created, there are a number of actions that can be performed to format or manipulate the layout and appearance of the disks in the KillDisk application.

 In order to prevent accidental deletion of important disks, KillDisk supports locking of disks.
 Once a disk is locked, no write operations are allowed to be performed on the drive.
-To do this, simply find the disk that needs to be locked and enable the corresponding check box in the Locked column of the Disk bay layout view.
+To do this, simply find the disk that needs to be locked and execute Lock menu command from the Edit menu..

 Figure: Locking a disk to prevent accidental destruction

-Disks that are planned to be used as master copy for Disk cloning could be marked in disk bay layout by selecting disk bay and clicking Clone Lock in toolbar.
+Disks that are planned to be used as master copy for Disk Cloning could be marked in disk bay layout by selecting disk bay and clicking Clone Source from the Edit menu.
 Thus disks marked this way will be protected from accidental destruction and also will be available in list devices as source for disk cloning.